 Ube (purple yam) cake is one of my favorite cakes, my husband used to bring this home for me but when I finally learned how to bake, this cake is one of the many, many cakes that I tried to make at home and we get to eat as much and as often as we like until we can take no more.

 It’s been a long while since the last time I made ube cake ..

 I used to make it with real purple yam but it’s not always easily available, thank goodness there is ube powder (though not an easy find too) ; I was happy to grab one pack from a baking supply store when I saw it.
-I was lucky to find a recipe using ube powder too which I tweaked to make a smaller cake- just the right size for my family- a 6-inch layer cake.
+I found a recipe using ube powder too which I tweaked to make a smaller layer cake- just the right size for my family.
 You can make a 3-layer or 4-layer cake if you choose not to cover or decorate the cake with crumbs..it’s up to you! ü

 The recipe below is adapted from a newspaper column of Nora Daza, published more than a decade ago.
 I halved the recipe and made tiny changes to make a smaller cake.
 I did not use the frosting included in the recipe, instead I used sweetened whipped cream with cream cheese to fill and cover my ube cake.
 See original recipe here.

 - 2 Tablespoons cornstarch or potato flour

 - ⅛ teaspoon cream of tartar